mrdoos/RVAMsr-1.0x--alpha/README.md

 For in-depth information about RVAM1X, consult the full documentation.

 Contribute
 We welcome contributions from the AI community.
-If you'd like to contribute to RVAM1X's development, please refer to our Contribution Guidelines.
+If you'd like to contribute to RVAMsr 1.0 X's development, please refer to our Contribution Guidelines.

 Support
 For questions, issues, or general inquiries, feel free to reach out to our support team at support@rvam1x.ai.